Python Program to Split a List Into Evenly Sized Chunks

 In this method, a list comprehension is used to achieve the same result as the simple iterative approach but in a more compact form.
 The comprehension iterates over the original list in steps of chunk_size and slices the list accordingly.
 The function returns these slices directly as a list of chunks.

-Using Generators for Large Lists
+Using Generators to Split Large Lists into Chunks in Python

 Implementing a Generator Function to Handle Large Data Efficiently